 A 3.5 litre slow cooker is used for most of my cake recipes.
 You can see from the photos above and below that an oval slow cooker produces some tasty results.

-Find out the exact process to use to bake a cake in your slow cooker and then check out the list below which is just some of the slow cooker cake recipes you’ll find here.
+Check out the list below which is just a few of the slow cooker cake recipes you’ll find on my site.